Getting a break

 Want to find something for your child or young person to do?

-Take a look at these information booklets on the Cambridgeshire County Council website, listing information on activities, events and support groups for Fenland, Huntingdon and Cambridge areas.
+Take a look at the information on the Cambridgeshire County Council website, listing information on activities, events and support groups for Fenland, Huntingdon and Cambridge areas.

 Sign up for the county’s SCIP database and you can also get email updates on local events and activities and request information specific to your child.